ykwei7/Track-O/docs/team/kengxiii.md

 * **Enhancements to existing features**: Modified the `find` command to work like a filter.
   * What it does: `Find` command supports keyword search for `name`, `level`, `subjects` and `overdue` status.
-  * Justification: The previous `find` function returns matched tutees whose name fulfils any of the keyword supplied.
+  * Justification: The previous `find` function returns matched `tutee` whose name fulfils any of the keyword supplied.
     However, we felt that the feature is not very helpful for tutors if we wanted to extend it to support `level`, `subject` and `overdue` status as well.<br><br>
     For example, if the tutor wants to search up all secondary 4 students taking math classes, using